Mazgar

 Mazgar (مزگر, also Romanized as Māzgar; also known as Malger, Mesgar, and Misgar) is a village in Misheh Pareh Rural District, in the Central District of Kaleybar County, East Azerbaijan Province, Iran.
 At the 2006 census, its population was 148, in 22 families.

 Mazgar has a significant potential for ecotourism due to its proximity to the pastures of Agdash.
-In past the location was a transient for migrating nomads of Mohammad Khanlu tribe.
+In past the location was a transient for migrating nomads of the Mohammad Khanlu tribe.